danny20070701/Filutro/README.md

 ## English

 Filutro is a photo-only Android camera app deeply modified from [Open Camera](https://opencamera.org.uk/).
-It removes non-essential features, keeps the experience focused on photography, and provides a real-time LUT preview.
-Captured JPEG photos are saved with the selected color look already applied.
+Inspired by Panasonic LUMIX S9's real-time LUT shooting concept, it removes non-essential features, keeps the experience focused on photography, and saves JPEG photos with the selected color look already applied.

 ### Foundation and Direction